AJ2090/mediawiki/README.md

 - `$ tar -xzf /tmp/mediawiki-0.1.0.tar.gz`
 - `$ bash appdeploy.sh`

+Note: application deployment script will take a while to complete.
+Once completed you can check components using cmd on k8s master:

+`$ kubectl get pods`

-7) Access Mediawiki application over mentioned URL in output.
+7) Browse through the application URL (given in output of appdeploy.sh) once all pods are running.